 The simplest form of Kanban for project management is to map your current process as columns on a board.
-For example, if we use the Project Management Institute (PMI) five phases of project management listed below:
+For example, if we use the Project Management Institute (PMI), five phases of project management are listed below:

 Initiation > Planning > Execution > Performance/Monitoring > Closure

 We can create a simple board that would look like this: